Truthfulness a virtue of human behavior

 The Virtues of Telling the Truth in Islam

 Truth is the oldest of all the virtues; it antedated man, it lived before there was a man to perceive it or to accept it.
-Telling the truth is key for all doors of goodness that may lead to Paradise.
+Telling the truth is key to all doors of goodness that may lead to Paradise.
 Iman (faith) and lying can never exist together in the heart of the believer.
+Truthfulness is a means by which the servant can help attain the pleasure and the love of Allah.
 Allah says:

 إِنَّا أَنزَلْنَا إِلَيْكَ الْكِتَابَ بِالْحَقِّ لِتَحْكُمَ بَيْنَ النَّاسِ بِمَا أَرَاكَ اللَّهُ وَلَا تَكُن لِّلْخَائِنِينَ خَصِيمًا